Regimes and quantum bounds of nanoscale thermoelectrics with peaked transmission function: Model details and thermoelectric transport equations in the non-linear response regime

-In steady conditions the number current, $I_N$, and charge currents, $I_e$, in the left and right leads are equal, while, in general, heat currents, $I_{Q}$, have different values in the left and right leads.
-Equations (1) are general, and apply both in the linear situation (small difference of chemical potentials and temperatures of the two reservoirs), and in the non-linear situation (arbitrary difference of the thermodynamic parameters of the two reservoirs).
-The standard relation between the applied bias potential and the reservoir chemical potentials is given by $(-e)(V_L-V_R) = (-e) \Delta V = \Delta \mu = \mu_L -\mu_R$.
-In the present case of two terminal devices we adopt the choice of positive direction for the currents, from the left reservoir to the central device, and then from the central device towards the right reservoir.
-In the case of three or more reservoirs the assumption of positive directions going from the reservoirs to the central device is preferable.
+\EEref{eq01} are general, and apply both in the linear regime (small difference of chemical potentials and temperatures of the two reservoirs), and in the non-linear regime (arbitrary difference of the thermodynamic parameters of the two reservoirs).
+We assume that the relation between the applied bias potential and the reservoir chemical potentials is given by $(-e)(V_{\rm L}-V_{\rm R}) = (-e) \Delta V = \Delta \mu = \mu_{\rm L} -\mu_{\rm R}$.

-A thermoelectric device can work as heat engine, or as refrigerator, or simply becomes a useless dissipative apparatus, depending on the direction of heat and energy flux.
-The power production mode (the system behaves as thermal machine) is characterised by the fact that the three quantities, {\it left thermal current, right thermal current and power, are all positive},

-It is apparent that in this mode heat flows from the hot reservoir to the cold one, and part of the thermal energy is converted into power, as schematically shown in Fig.1a.
+The \emph{power production mode} is characterized by the fact that \emph{left thermal current, right thermal current and available power, are all positive}.
+In this mode heat flows from the hot reservoir to the cold one, and part of the thermal energy is converted into available power, as schematically shown in \fref{fig1}(a).
 The efficiency of the device in the thermal machine mode is defined as

 where $ \eta_c^{(tm)}$ indicates the Carnot thermal efficiency.
-The thermodynamic bounds of the thermal machine efficiency range from zero (for $T_L \approx T_R$) to unity for ($T_R \ll T_L$).
+The thermodynamic bounds of the thermal machine efficiency range from zero (for $T_{\rm L} \approx T_{\rm R}$) to unity (for $T_{\rm R} \ll T_{\rm L}$).